-Marijuana is the most frequently used illegal drug in the United States, according to the National Institute on Drug Abuse (NIDA).
+Marijuana is the most often used illegal drug in the United States.
 It comes from the hemp plant (cannabis sativa).
-The chemicals in marijuana that causes its effects are cannabinoids, which are found in the leaves and flowering shoots.
-Of the cannabinoids, THC (delta-9-tetrahydrocannabinol) is the most well known cannabinoid.
+The chemicals in marijuana that causes its effects are cannabinoids.
+These are found in the leaves and flowering shoots.
+THC is the most well known cannabinoid.
 There are also man-made chemicals that act like THC (synthetic cannabinoids) but they are much stronger than THC.
 They are sometimes called "spice."

 Marijuana can be used in several forms.
-As a dry, shredded green/brown mix of flowers, stems, seeds, and leaves, it is usually smoked as a cigarette (joint), in a pipe (bong) or as a blunt, a cigar that has been filled with marijuana).
+As a dry, shredded green/brown mix of flowers, stems, seeds, and leaves, it is usually smoked as a cigarette (joint), in a pipe (bong) or as a blunt (a cigar casing that has been filled with marijuana).
 It can be used by vaporizing or "vaping" in devices similar to electronic cigarettes.
 It might also be mixed in food or brewed as a tea.
 A more concentrated, resinous form called hashish is made from the tops of female plants and has the highest concentration of THC.

-Marijuana users can develop addiction (marijuana dependence) through mechanisms similar to other drugs of abuse including alcohol, tobacco, and opiates.
+Marijuana users can develop psychological addiction (marijuana dependence) through ways similar to other drugs of abuse including alcohol, tobacco, and opiates.

 These are some effects of marijuana use:

 Euphoria (feeling of joy), relaxation